nicolasdb/nicolasdb.github.io/pages/design.md

 ---
 layout: page
 show_meta: false
-title: "From Making Things"
+title: "My journey of turning a passion into a career,"
-subheadline: "Layouts of Feeling Responsive"
+subheadline: "from Making Things"
 sidebar:
 breadcrumb: false
 header: